 - let all members of their household know, as they will need to self-isolate in line with government advice.

 We understand that having to self-isolate is not easy and we have put in place a range of measures to provide practical and wellbeing support for any students who need to self-isolate.

 Once a student lets us know that they have received a positive test result, we will contact them and members of their household to provide them with advice and make sure they have everything they need.
 This includes ensuring they have access to food and medicine.

-Our 'blended' learning approach means that students can continue to engage in their academic studies while self-isolating.
+Students can continue to engage in their academic studies while self-isolating.
 If they feel too unwell to study, they should report absences to their School in the usual way.

 Students can contact our COVID-19 Support & Behaviour team at firstname.lastname@example.org if they have any welfare queries or concerns, either for themselves or for another student.

 Further details about the range of support available for students who need to self-isolate is available on our Essentials pages.
 The Reading University Students' Union (RUSU) Advice Service is also available to provide further support.

 We have also provided a wealth of information on Essentials to help support students at this time.

 If any member of staff, or a member of their household, tests positive for COVID-19, they should follow instructions to self-isolate and inform their line manager who will report it using our online reporting form.
 Please see the government's advice on self-isolation for full details.

 The staff member's line manager will support them in the event of needing to self-isolate and they will be paid.
 If they are self-isolating but are sufficiently well and can work from home, then we ask staff members that they should continue to do so.